 For the construction of a robot, any robot kit or building block may be used as long as the design and construction are primarily and substantially the original work of a team.
 This means that commercial kits may be used but must be substantially modified by the team.
-It is allowed neither to mainly follow a construction manual nor to just change unimportant parts.
+It is neither allowed to mainly follow a construction manual, nor to just change unimportant parts.

-Indications for violations are the use of commercial kits that can basically be assembled only in one way or the fact that robots from different team(s), built from the same commercial kit, all basically look or function the same.
+Indications for violations are the use of commercial kits that can basically only be assembled in one way or the fact that robots from different team(s), build from the same commercial kit, all basically look or function the same.